intsystems/m1p/problem_list.md

 * __Proposed solution__: The research develops a hybrid memory system integrating different approaches for structured memory management.
 A modular architecture combines short-term (context-aware) and long-term (knowledge-based) memory with an intelligent selection mechanism optimizing retrieval efficiency.
 Knowledge graph triplets and subgraphs are transformed into structured memory representations.
 Experimental validation on a banking risk assessment AI assistant evaluates personalization, retrieval efficiency, and response quality.
 Performance metrics include retrieval time, contextual accuracy using semantic similarity metrics, and storage efficiency versus response accuracy trade-offs.
 * __Authors__:
-	- Consultant: Ivan Novikov - Ph.D stident at MIPT
+	- Consultant: Ivan Novikov - Ph.D student at MIPT
 		Seminarist on Quantitative Finance, research Scientist at Skolkovo.
 		Consultant at InteRData and Scientific Programming Centre.
 		Participated in 7 industrial projects for banks and steel industry.